rainluo1/S-P-TSX-Composite-Index-/README.md

 ## Introduction

 In this project, our primary goal was to replicate the behavior of the market as accurately as possible by creating an optimized stock composition.
-By leveraging real-world data, MarketMirror strives to construct a portfolio that reflects market movements and characteristics, making it as close to the real market as we could get.
+By leveraging real-world data, this project strives to construct a portfolio that reflects market movements and characteristics, making it as close to the real market as we could get.
 This is crucial for understanding market trends and refining decision-making processes that rely on up-to-date stock performance and interactions.

 ## Approach